 I can’t tell you the number of times that I have written something when I was tired and then looked at it when my energy was high.

-Each time, I swore on something precious that my computer had been hacked.
-No Way that “tired” writing could have been produced by me!
+Each time, I swear on something precious that my computer has been hacked.
+There is no way that “tired” writing could have been produced by me!

 7. Keep your writing short